Evidence Aggregation for Treatment Choice

 We refer to $\hat{\delta}_{\bm{w}_{\text{MSE}}}$ as the minimax MSE rule.\footnote{ The weights of minimax MSE in the current setting correspond to the minimax optimal weights of \cite{Donoho94} and \cite{AK20} for estimation of $\tau_0$.
 See also Appendix D of \cite{Ishihara_etal25}.}

 To compare the minimax regret and MSE rules, we focus on the analytical properties of $\eta(a)$. \cite{tetenov2012statistical} shows that $\eta(a)$ is a continuous, strictly increasing function and $\eta(0) \simeq 0.17$.
-Furthermore, in the proof of the following lemmas, we show that $\eta(a)$ is concave.
-We accordingly obtain the following upper and lower bounds on $\eta(a)$, which are then used in the following theorem to bound the maximum regret.
+Furthermore, in the proof of lemmas in \ref{sec:proof}, we show that $\eta(a)$ is convex.
+This allows us to derive upper and lower bounds for $\eta(a)$, which are then used in the following theorem to bound the maximum regret.

-\begin{Lemma} For any $v, a \geq 0$, we have
+\if0 \begin{Lemma} For any $v, a \geq 0$, we have

 \end{Lemma}

 \begin{Lemma} For any $a \geq 0$, we have